Toreke/MMM-Dynamic-Modules/README.md

 this.sendNotification(CHANGE_POSITIONS_DEFAULTS);
 ```

-Order of the modules matter.
+Order of the modules matters.
 If there is multiple modules in the same position, first module will be top, second module under it, and so on.